mantidproject/mantid/docs/source/release/v6.4.0/framework.rst

 - The :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` algorithm has been improved.

-  - The algorithm now supports inelastic instruments (direct and indirect).
-Note that this improvement has involved several breaking changes:
+  - The algorithm now supports inelastic instruments (direct and indirect). **Please Note:** This improvement has involved several breaking changes:

     - The parameter ``SofqWorkspace`` has been renamed to ``StructureFactorWorkspace``.
     - The parameter ``NumberOfWavelengthPoints`` has been renamed ``NumberOfSimulationPoints``.